From Texas with Love Beef Ribs

 For the smoky note

-(Add once per hour during the entire cooking time)
+(Add once per hour throughout the entire cooking time)

 Charcoal grill: 1 handful of hickory or mesquite wood chips or chunks